AllanOricil/node-red-salesforce/README.md

 # node-red-salesforce

-> [!IMPORTANT]
-> don't use it.
-It was a poc and the code is horrible.
-I'm trying to bind the client context with a Vue 3 because I refuse to write jquery and plain js in the client.

 A collection of [Node-RED](https://github.com/node-red/node-red) nodes for seamless integration with Salesforce, powered by [JSForce](https://github.com/jsforce/jsforce) for efficient interaction with Salesforce APIs and data.